 Healthy Environment for All (HEAL) Act Community Capacity Grants

-We are excited to announce the 27 community-based organizations and tribal organizations selected by our community advisory committee to receive HEAL Act Community Capacity Grants.
+We are excited to announce that 27 community-based organizations and tribal organizations have been selected by our community advisory committee to receive HEAL Act Community Capacity Grants.
 Grantees are expected to receive a total of $11.3 million.

 The Healthy Environment or All (HEAL) Act was passed in 2021 to reduce environmental and health disparities and improve the health of all people in Washington state.
 This HEAL community capacity grant program focuses on building climate resilience and enhancing community-led decision making to advance environmental justice (EJ).
 This funding equips communities most impacted by environmental hazards with necessary resources needed to collaborate with state agencies on environmental health decisions.
 Those communities include (but are not limited to):